-The BH Fitness SB1.8 is a stylish bike with an attractive yellow and black colour scheme.
+The JLL IC400 Pro is a stylish bike with an attractive red and black colour scheme.
 It's not a case of style over substance though - this is a durable bike that can offer intense workouts for even advanced riders.

-The SB1.8 is built with a 20kg flywheel.
-This isn't as heavy as the Cyclo 6, but is still enough to provide a smooth and challenging workout for users of almost any fitness level.
+The IC400 is built with a 22kg flywheel.
+This matches the Cyclo 6, so it provides a smooth and challenging workout for users of almost any fitness level.

-It also comes with triathlon handlebars, frictional resistance, belt drive system and a basic onboard console (including the option for a telemetric heart rate monitor).
+Other features include triathlon handlebars, adjustable design and an onboard console with Watt metric (including the option for a telemetric heart rate monitor).
 This model also comes with SPD compatible pedals.

-We don't think there are many major problems with the SB1.8 - it's a fantastic indoor cycle for the money.
+We don't think there are many major problems with the IC400 Pro - it's a fantastic indoor cycle for the money.
 Like most indoor spin bikes, the seat isn't comfortable so will probably need to be replaced.
-The frictional resistance system also requires more maintenance.
-These are minor issues though that are common to most indoor bikes.
+This is a minor issues though - and one that's common to most indoor bikes.

-Overall, the BH Fitness SB1.8 is a great option if you want a home spin bike.
-It can handle intense workouts, with its 20kg flywheel, and the adjustable options allow you to find a setup you find comfortable.
+Overall, the JLL IC400 Pro is a great option if you want a home spin bike.
+It can handle intense workouts, with its 22kg flywheel, and the adjustable options allow you to find a setup you find comfortable.

 Best Premium Indoor Cycles